Trizwit/fastnfoliotemp/README.md

-# Fastn Web Framework Portfolio Template
+# Fastnfolio

-Welcome to the Fastn Web Framework Portfolio Template repository! 🚀
+Welcome to the Fastn Portfolio Template repository! 🚀

 ## Introduction